 - St. Vincent de Paul of Vancouver Island

-The project continues to expand the reach of the food access system in the Capital Region, reducing hunger in our community and facilitating connections between vulnerable people and neighbourhood-based programs.
+Donations to the Food Security Fund, held at the Victoria Foundation, support this project and assist in expanding the reach of the food access system in the Capital Region, reducing hunger in our community and facilitating connections between vulnerable people and neighbourhood-based programs.